niyati34/Trackkaro/README.md

-﻿# TrackKaro – Admin App
+﻿# TrackKaro – Admin + Student Apps

 Introducing our innovative fleet management system designed for real-time tracking of school buses, ensuring safety and efficiency for students and institutions.